19hours/sg-statutes/Acts/Casino Control Act.md

 (2) For the purpose of this section, the deduction of tax under section 45 shall be at the rate of 3%.

-(3) In this section, “casino operator”, “junket” and “junket promoter” have the same meanings as in the Casino Control Act 2006.
+(3) In this section, “casino operator”, “junket” and “junket promoter” have the same meanings as in the Casino Control Act (Cap.
+33A).

 ”; and